dome9/cloud-bots/docs/Bots.md

 Limitations: Instance needs to be "Available" in order to update.
 If it's in "backing up" state, this will fail
 (Might not work with Aurora since it's in a cluster)

+## s3_delete_acls
+What it does: Deletes all ACLs from a bucket.
+If there is a bucket policy, it'll be left alone.
+Usage: AUTO: s3_delete_acls
+Limitations: none

 ## s3_delete_permissions
 What it does: Deletes all ACLs and bucket policies from a bucket
 Usage: AUTO: s3_delete_permissions